 Multi-Nozzles Mean Multi-Options

-Instead of a single nozzle, multi-nozzle structural foam presses have multiple nozzles.
-You have complete control over shot size, sequence, open & close time, gas-assist, and more through each individual nozzle.
+Instead of a single nozzle, multi-nozzle structural foam presses have multiple injection locations.
+Using sequential injection molding, we have complete control over shot size, sequence, open & close time, gas-assist, and more through each individual nozzle.

 One tool and cavity